Indications for BRIDION:

-Give as single bolus inj over 10 secs.
+Give as single bolus inj over 10secs.
 Rocuronium and vecuronium: 4mg/kg if spontaneous recovery of the twitch response has reached 1–2 post-tetanic counts (PTC) with no twitch responses to train-of-four (TOF) stimulation.
 2mg/kg if spontaneous recovery has reached the reappearance of the second twitch in response to TOF stimulation.
 Rocuronium only: 16mg/kg if reversal needed soon (approx. 3mins) after given a single rocuronium 1.2mg/kg dose.
 Re-administration of neuromuscular blockers post-reversal: see full labeling.

 ≤17yrs: not established.

 Do not use to reverse blockade induced by agents other than rocuronium or vecuronium.
 Should be administered by trained healthcare providers.
 Have treatment for anaphylaxis readily available.
 Maintain ventilation and patent airway; monitor until recovery.
 Monitor for hemodynamic changes and administer anticholinergic agents (eg, atropine) if significant bradycardia observed.
 Risk of neuromuscular blockade recurrence; see full labeling.
 Coagulopathies.
 Signs of light anesthesia.
 Severe renal impairment (CrCl <30mL/min), dialysis: not recommended.
-Hepatic impairment with coagulopathy or severe edema.
+Hepatic impairment (w. coagulopathy or severe edema).
 Elderly.
 Pregnancy.
 Nursing mothers.